Who Is at Risk of Lead Exposure?

 - Children’s renal, endocrine, and hematological systems may also be adversely affected by lead exposure.

-There is no known threshold exposure level (as indicated by BLLs) for many of these effects.
+There is no known threshold exposure level (as indicated by BLL) for many of these effects.
 No blood lead threshold for adverse health effects has been identified in children, however, more severe effects occur at higher levels and more subtle effects, some not clinically recognizable, at very low levels.

 Although children are at greater risk from lead exposure, adult exposures can also result in harmful health effects.